Scottish National Portrait Gallery: History

-The portrait gallery museum was established in 1882, before its new building was completed.
+The portrait gallery was established in 1882, before its new building was completed.
 The London National Portrait Gallery was the first such separate museum in the world, however it did not move into its current purpose-built building until 1896, making the Edinburgh gallery the first in the world to be specially built as a portrait gallery.
 Special national portrait galleries remain a distinct Anglophone speciality, with the other more recent examples in Washington DC (1968), Canberra, Australia (1998), and Ottawa, Canada (2001) not so far copied in other countries.
-The famous collection of portraits housed in the Vasari Corridor in Florence remains only accessible to the public on a limited basis.

 The building was opened in 1889 under curator John Miller Gray.
 Over the years new facilities such as a shop and café were added in a piecemeal fashion, and the galleries rearranged and remodelled, generally reducing the clarity of the layout of the building, and often the ceiling height, as well as blocking off many windows.
-The building was shared with the National Museum of Antiquities, which latterly became the Museum of Scotland and moved to a new building in 2009, at which point the long-planned refurbishment of the Portrait Gallery could begin, with funding from the Scottish Government and the Heritage Lottery Fund, amongst others.
+The building was shared with the National Museum of Antiquities, which latterly became the Museum of Scotland and moved to a new building in 2009, at which point the long-planned refurbishment of the portrait gallery could begin, with funding from the Scottish Government and the Heritage Lottery Fund, amongst others.
 The work generally restores the gallery spaces to their original layout, with areas set aside for education, the shop & café, and a new glass lift—greatly improving access for disabled visitors.
-In total the Portrait Gallery has 60% more gallery space after the changes, and at the reopening displayed 849 works, of which 480 were by Scots.
+In total Portrait has 60% more gallery space after the changes, and at the reopening displayed 849 works, of which 480 were by Scots.
 The cost of the refurbishment was £17.6 million.
 The entire building comprises 5672 Sq. metres.